bashup/events/README.md

 #### event emit

-`event emit` *event data...* -- emit a "repeatable" event, by invoking all the callbacks for *event*, passing *data...* as additional arguments to each callback.
-Callbacks added to the event while this function is running will not take effect until a subsequent `send` or `drain` of the event, and existing callbacks remain subscribed.
+`event emit` *event data...* invokes all the callbacks for *event*, passing *data...* as additional arguments to each callback.
+Callbacks added to the event while this function is running will **not** take effect until a subsequent `send` or `drain` of the event, and existing callbacks remain subscribed.

 ````sh
     $ event emit "event1"